-Basement Walkout – Basement Renovation ideas
+Basement Walkout Construction In Toronto – Basement Renovation Ideas

 With rent soaring now in the city of Toronto, a basement renovation can be an excellent investment and a great way of earning extra income and increasing the property value.
 Once complete it can give you the freedom to rent your basement out whilst having minimal impact on your life.

-Time frame for Basement Walkout
+Time Frame to Build a Basement Walkout

 It typically takes 2- 4 weeks to complete a basement walkout in Toronto; there are a few things that can affect the time frame, such as underpinning requirements, ground conditions, and access restrictions.

-Underpinning for Basement Walkout
+Underpinning for a Basement Walkout

 Normally, underpinning has to be performed for a small area where the basement walkout will be located; usually, it’s in an area around where the existing footings meet the new basement entrance.
 It’s vital that all the footings are 4 ft lower than the finished grade height, and since the footings are now exposed to frost, from experience, it is typically 5-6 ft wider in both directions from the new basement access.